onionshare/onionshare/docs/source/advanced.rst

 Turn Off Private Key
 --------------------

-By default, all OnionShare services are protected with a private key, which Tor calls Client Authentication.
+By default, all OnionShare services are protected with a private key, which Tor calls "client authentication".

 When browsing to an OnionShare service in Tor Browser, Tor Browser will prompt for the private key to be entered.